dreadwrr/spotifyPopups/README.md

 <br>

 download zip from for the powershell module https://github.com/lennyomg/Spotify-PowerShell
-unpack it and execute below commands
+unpack it in the directories listed below.
 <br><br>
 # Loading the module